Mark Peel (chef): Personal life

 Peel was born in Los Angeles on November 19, 1954.
 From 1979 to 1982, Peel was married to the artist Reine River.
 From 1984 to 2004 Peel was married to Nancy Silverton, with whom he had three children.
 Peel married comedian Daphne Brogdon in 2005.
-They separated in 2018.
-Brogdon filed for divorce in January, 2019.
+They separated in 2019 but remained married until his death.
 They had two children.

 Peel lost money in the Madoff investment scandal through Stanley Chais, who collected "feeder funds" for Bernie Madoff.

 Peel died at the age of 66 on June 20, 2021, in Los Angeles, nine days after having been diagnosed with an aggressive form of germ cell cancer.